 Accounts Payable Definition and Information

-Here is a step by step process from the time a business places an order to the time the bill is paid:-
+Here are the steps from the time a business places an order to the time the bill is paid:-

-The business opens an account with a supplier.
+- The business opens an account with a supplier or vendor.

-The supplier provides an invoice for the goods.
+- The supplier or vendor provides an invoice for the goods.

-When a bill shows up on the list as due now the business pays it.
+- When a bill shows up on the list as due for payment, the business pays it.

 Recording Accounts Payable